Ragdoll Cat Breed | Information & Characteristics

 Ragdoll Cat Breed Origin and History

-The Ragdoll first appeared in the mid-1960s in Riverside, California when cat breeder Ann Baker became fascinated with a half-feral Persian cat she called Josephine.
+The Ragdoll cat first appeared in the mid-1960s in Riverside, California when cat breeder Ann Baker became fascinated with a half-feral Persian cat she called Josephine.
 The stray was hit by a car, but Baker's neighbors nursed her back to health and she eventually had kittens.

 Baker believed that Josephine's genes had been rearranged somehow in the accident, leading to friendly and docile kittens.
 She decided to breed a few of her favorite kittens, including one she called Daddy Warbucks.
-His offspring resembled the Ragdolls we know today, with fluffy white bodies and darker points on their limbs, tail, and head.
+His offspring resembled the Ragdoll cats we know today, with fluffy white bodies and darker points on their limbs, tail, and head.

-The Cat Fanciers Association (CFA) registered the Ragdoll in 1993.
-They didn't receive full recognition until 2000, around the same time that the American Cat Fanciers Association and the International Cat Association registries recognized the Ragdoll as well.
+The Cat Fanciers Association (CFA) registered the Ragdoll cat in 1993.
+They didn't receive full recognition until 2000, around the same time that the American Cat Fanciers Association and the International Cat Association registries recognized the Ragdoll cat as well.

 Ragdoll Cat Breed Personality

 The Ragdoll cat is one of the friendliest cat breeds in the world, specifically bred to be calm, loving, and cuddly.
 In fact, most Ragdoll cats love spending time with humans, greeting you at the door when you come home, cuddling with you on the couch, and following you from room to room.
+They are most known for their tendency to "flop" when held.
+They will easily collapse into the arms of anyone who holds them.

-Unlike a lot of cat breeds that don't see the point in giving in to their owner's silly demands, the Ragdoll is known to play fetch and learn some tricks, like coming when called or sitting.
+Unlike a lot of cat breeds that don't see the point in giving in to their owner's silly demands, the Ragdoll cat is known to play fetch and learn some tricks, like coming when called or sitting.
 While the Ragdoll cat is often described as "docile," this is still a cat breed who loves to play, especially with their family.

 Related: Separation Anxiety in Cats: The Signs and Symptoms to Look Out For